meltoner/agrofelis/components/vehicle-forks/readme.md

 # Abstract

-The document, present the fabrication details of the forks mounting the four wheels of the vehicle.
+This document presents the fabrication details of the forks mounting the four wheels of the vehicle.
 The forks were designed to be detachable in order to be able to remove or replace the wheels with different ones.
-The forks serve the function of securing the active wheels of the vehicle, establishing active brakes actuated via servos, enabling their steering and for installing their feedback rotating mechanisms.
-Two types of forks are being employed, these installed in the front and these in the back.
-Most of the fork design is common and their differentiating factor is their mounting mechanism aimed fixed or for steering.
+The forks secure the active wheels of the vehicle, incorporate servo actuated brakes, enable steering and also carry the feedback rotating mechanisms.
+Two types of forks are being employed, the front forks that are fixed and the back forks that steer.
 The forks installed on the left and right sides are arranged in a mirrored fashion.
 The forks are constructed using regular iron T shaped rods, which are cut and welded.
 Additional sub-components elaborated, are the vehicle's fork mounting mechanisms and the parrot like (drop out) elements securing the wheels via the motors hub shaft.
-The design schematics, the plasma cut patterns, as well as images of the fabrication progression are documented.
-The document concludes with a list of indicative suppliers where the raw materials where acquired, enriched with bill and material information.
+The design schematics, the plasma cut patterns, as well as images of the fabrication process are documented.
+The document concludes with a list of indicative suppliers where the raw materials where acquired, followed by costs and material information.

 # Introduction

-In order to minimize the footprint of the vehicle, to have a sturdier front structure where mechanisms could be mounted, to minimize the fabrication complexity and manufacturing costs, the front wheels were designed with a fixed function in mind while the back wheels with a dynamic function implementing the steering of the vehicle.
+In order to minimize the footprint of the vehicle, to have a sturdier front structure where mechanisms could be mounted, and also minimize the fabrication complexity and cost, the front wheels were designed with a fixed function in mind while the back wheels with a dynamic function implementing the steering of the vehicle.
 The forks utilised existing profile characteristics found in the bicycle industry and more specifically for the fork drop out and brakes mounting points, so disk brakes could be employed.
 The forks and their mounting mechanism are fabricated using regular 25 mm T shaped rods, two plasma cut elements, which are cut, drilled and MIG welded.
 All forks were designed so they are detachable in order to support future revisions or variations of the forks.

 In the following sections the Agrofelis forks are being decomposed into their sub elements, showcasing their fabrication details.